 The Modern Rottweiler

-The American Kennel Club registered the Rottweiler breed in 1931, thus forever cementing them as a noteworthy breed in American society.
+The American Kennel Club registered the Rottweiler breed in 1931, thus cementing them as an official dog breed in American society.
 In today’s modern world, Rotties fulfill the role of loving pets.
 However, a minority still perform labor in some parts of the country.

 They do such a good job with their companionship role that they’re consistently top 10 on AKC’s list of most popular dogs.
-That might sound surprising considering that the breed has suffered a bad reputation as a fierce attack dog.
+That might sound surprising considering that the breed has suffered from a bad rep as a fierce attack dog.

 Many families around the world still use Rottweilers as large guard dogs.
 And while it’s not a bad idea, socialization and obedience training is extremely important, especially with kids in the home.
 They’re dominant dogs that require a firm leader.

-It’s true that by nature, guard dogs have an innate disposition to protect their family and home.
-Rottweilers will not only alert you when a stranger approaches, but they will bravely protect their family from perceived threats.
+It’s true that by nature, guard dogs have an innate disposition and instinct to protect their family and home.
+The Rottweilers will not only alert you when a stranger approaches, but they will bravely protect their family from perceived threats.

 All of these features define the Rottweiler.
 As a result, they, like all guard dogs, need proper training and socialization.
 This is the difference maker that turns them into lovable pets and “wise” guard dogs who know when to attack or refrain.